 Addressing climate change is one of the biggest global challenges of the 21st century.
 The average global temperature on the earth’s surface is continuously increasing due to higher greenhouse gas concentrations in the atmosphere.
 In 1992, the international community of states adopted the UN Framework Convention on Climate Change (UNFCCC) and agreed to stabilise atmospheric concentrations of greenhouse gases at a level that would prevent further dangerous anthropogenic interferences with the climate system.

-The Convention made general commitments but the 1997 Kyoto Protocol set binding reduction targets on industrialised nations, with the first commitment period over 2008-2012.
+The UNFCCC made general commitments but the 1997 Kyoto Protocol set binding reduction targets on industrialised nations, with the first commitment period over 2008-2012.
 In late 2012, UNFCCC parties agreed a second commitment period for developed countries over 2013-2020.
 Participating developed countries account for less than 15% of all emissions as Russia, Japan and New Zealand refused to take on new targets.
 At Dec.
-2015 UN talks in Paris, parties agreed on a new Agreement to bind all emitters to curb emissions, building on a series of voluntary pledges for the current decade known as the Cancun Agreements under which many nations have taken action.
+2015 UN talks in Paris, parties agreed on a new Agreement to bind all emitters to curb emissions, building on a series of voluntary pledges over the 2010s known as the Cancun Agreements under which many nations have taken action.

 <CONTENT BELOW IS AVAILABLE ONLY TO SUBSCRIBERS>